 Discover Your Relationship With Food

-Why are you eating bad?
+Why are you making unhealthy choices when you know it won’t help you reach your goals?
 Make the connection between your eating habits and your emotions.
 Get to the root of your negative lifestyle choices.
 Know when your body needs food and when it wants food, and find new ways to reward yourself other than with food.

 Don’t Try to Be Perfect